As an Amazon affiliate, we earn from qualifying purchases made through affiliate links.

 Fill the saucer underneath the pot with pea gravel or aquarium gravel.
+There are also drip trays designed for this purpose; a large drip tray can accommodate several separate pots (see next tip).
 Add water to the saucer so that the gravel is damp.
 Place the pot on top of the gravel.
 The water will slowly evaporate, adding moisture to the air immediately around the plant.
 The gravel is necessary because it elevates the pot, preventing the soil from wicking up the moisture and defeating the purpose (besides creating soil conditions that are potentially too damp for the plant).
 As the water evaporates you’ll need to top it off, so check its level each time you water the plant.

 Make a humid microclimate by clustering groups of houseplants together.
-They can be in individual pots or you can create large dish gardens of several plants (just make sure they appreciate the same soil conditions and have a similar rate of growth).
-Cluster the plants together will increase humidity thanks to their transpiration and the moisture released by their soil surfaces and gravel trays.
+They can be in individual pots, or you can create large dish gardens of several plants (just make sure they appreciate the same soil conditions and have a similar rate of growth).
+Clustering the plants will increase humidity thanks to their transpiration and the moisture released by their soil surfaces and gravel-lined drip tray.

 Use glass cloches or large glass jars to increase humidity around single plants.
-Simply place the cloche (or the jar, upside down) over the plant and its pot.
+Simply place the cloche or jar upside down over the plant and its pot.
 This serves as a mini greenhouse, trapping moisture inside.
 Be sure to take the cloche or jar off a couple of times a week to let fresh air in.